 However, it’s possible to get other infections from kissing, like the flu, a cold, mono, or strep throat.
 So when one partner isn’t feeling too great, it might be a good idea to wait until both of you feel better.

 Can I get an STI through naked contact but no sex?

-There’s some risk from masturbating each other, especially if you have cuts or sores on your hands or you touch your vagina, penis, or anus right after.
+There’s a low risk from masturbating each other, but it’s higher if one of you has cuts or sores or you touch your vagina, penis, or anus right after.
 You can lower this risk by using disposable gloves and washing your hands right after.

 Also know that naked contact can easily heat up and turn into other kinds of sex!
-You can lower your risk and be prepared by using condoms and other tools from the start.
+You can lower your risk and be prepared by using condoms, dental dams, and other tools.